gluap/pyduofern-hacs/readme.md

 ### Usage

-There are two services you can call via the service interface:
+There are some services you can call via the service interface:

 ``duofern.start_pairing`` starts the pairing mode for a given number of seconds.